Te Deum Tedium (Godforsaken Talk)

 Enter leaders who are either cynical opportunists, narcissists, or perhaps even a few authentically concernful persons who, like their needy followers, also see their souls awry, and thus the faithful must risk choosing a political Anti-Christ of Revelations in order to make a meaningful choice at all.
 This only adds to their burden, which the rest of us may witness if we care to do so; tragic, solemn, and desperate as it is.
 For at its deepest level, sectarianism and neo-fascism in today’s society rest upon the sense that those involved within its ambulatory aura are trying to save themselves and for all time.
 In doing so, they have asked, nay, begged us to join them.
 That we refuse to do so, that we indeed mock them instead, is only the further proof that we are the damned after all, and that God would forgive His faithful of even our outright murders, since we had the same choice they themselves did, and rejected it out of hand.

 And so this is our current scene: a large minority of the once-elect searching with all due diligence and desire, desperation and doxa for any possible sign that their eternal souls will not suffer the dismal dirge of a devil’s drag.
 That the rest of us are blind to both the metaphysics, and much more importantly, the social reality of this ultimate motivation, truly is a sign that we are in for a coming hell on earth.

-Social philosopher G.V.
-Loewen is the author of fifty books in ethics, education, aesthetics, religion, social theory and health, and more recently, fiction.
+G.V.
+Loewen is the author of 58 books in ethics, education, religion, aesthetics, social theory and health, as well as fiction.
 He was professor of the interdisciplinary human sciences for over two decades.